-- 1. The activity is directly provided or jointly provided by an organization accredited in good standing within the ACCME System. - The activity is designated for AMA/PRA Category 1 CreditTM. - 3.
-The activity is planned in the context of one or more of the ABMS/ACGME Competencies. - 4.
-The activity is relevant to learners certified by the specific board(s), as demonstrated by the professional practice gap(s) and content of the activity. - 5.
-The activity is free of commercial bias and control of a commercial interest, as currently specified in the ACCME Standards for Commercial Support: Standards to Ensure Independence in CME Activities. - 6.
+- 1. The activity is directly provided or jointly provided by an organization accredited in good standing within the ACCME System. - 2.
+The activity is designated for AMA/PRA Category 1 CreditTM. - 3.
+The activity is planned in the context of one or more of the ABMS/ACGME Competencies.

+- 4. The activity is relevant to learners certified by the specific board(s), as demonstrated by the professional practice gap(s) and content of the activity. - 5.
+The activity is free of commercial bias and control of an ineligible company, as currently specified in the ACCME Standards for Integrity and Independence in Accredited Continuing Education. - 6.
 The activity includes an evaluation that is designed to assess changes in learners' competence, performance or the impact on patient outcomes (see Appendix A for examples).

 Board Accredited CME

-ABA
+ABA Lifeleng Learning

-ABO Lifelong Learning
+ABPATH Lifelong Learning

-ABPATH
+ABS

+ABOS Accredited CME

+ABTS